TOAST-DOCS/Storage-Block-Storage/en/overview.md

 ```

 Initialize a disk with the `Initialize-Disk` command.
 Each option is described as follows:
-* -Number: Specify the disk number to initialize.
+- Number: Specify the disk number to initialize.
-* -PartitionStyle: Specify the type of disk.
+- PartitionStyle: Specify the type of disk.
 In this example, GPT is selected, like in **Server Manager**.

 ```
 PS C:\Users\Administrator> Initialize-Disk -Number 1 -PartitionStyle GPT